 The online whiteboard allows you to copy and paste to and from your actual test.
 But please note that, for security reasons, clipboards are cleared at the end and beginning of every testing session.

 If for some reason, your online connectivity will be lost during your testing session, your online whiteboard will be cleaned and your writing will be lost.
+To learn more about how to pass the GED test fast, check out our post “The Fastest Way to Get Your GED” for a lot of useful information.

 You may use the online whiteboard for scratch work while using tools like zoom, text, colors, and shapes, and there are also a number of formatting features.
 The whiteboard allows for sheer endless possibilities to jot your work down, so you won’t have to erase anything while you progress through your GED exam.